 Is There Such a Thing as a Morning-After Pill for Dogs?

 The correct answer to this question is, paradoxically, “yes” and “no”.
-Moreover, the more detailed answer is that all depends on your veterinarian, the state you live in and the availability of the drugs in your country.
+Moreover, the more detailed answer is that it all depends on your veterinarian, the state you live in and the availability of the drugs in your country.
 Just like the morning-after pill for humans differs from one country to another.
-Some morning-after pills known as “abortion pills” are to be found in very few states and countries around the world.
+Some morning-after pills are known as “abortion pills” are to be found in very few states and countries around the world.

 When it comes to the morning-after pill for dogs, the most common solution is the treatment with either diethylstilbestrol (DES) or estradiol cypionate (ECP).
 They both rely on estrogen therapy as estrogens usually prevent fertilized eggs from migrating and implanting in the uterus.
 They are what we call the morning-after pill for dogs – but each of them comes with its own set of instructions, health risks and precautions.